Richard Davies (doctor)

 Richard Andrew Davies CStJ CF (born 1959) is a British-born New Zealand doctor.
-He is the viceregal consort of New Zealand as the husband of Dame Cindy Kiro, who has been the governor-general since 21 October 2021.
+He is the viceregal consort of New Zealand as the husband of Dame Cindy Kiro, who has been the Governor-General since 21 October 2021.
 Davies previously served as a member of the Falkland Islands Legislative Council from 2005 to 2007, and represented the Falkland Islands at the United Nations Special Committee on Decolonization meetings in 2006 and 2007.

 Early life and family

 Davies was born in Cannock, Staffordshire, England, in 1959, the son of Peter Richard Davies and Margaret "Tiggy" Davies (née Allen).
 His father was ordained at Lichfield Cathedral in 1958, and served as curate at St Chad's, Cannock, for three years.
 The family moved to Kenya where Peter Davies taught and was chaplain at the Prince of Wales (later Nairobi) School for 13 years.
 Richard Davies was educated at Marlborough College as a boarder in C3 House from 1972 to 1977, and the family returned permanently to Britain in 1974 when Peter Davies was appointed as a teacher and chaplain at Bedford School.

 After studying philosophy and psychology at the University of Oxford from 1979 to 1981, Davies spent two years in the merchant navy.
-He subsequently undertook medical studies at Queen's University Belfast, graduating MB BS in 1988.
+He subsequently undertook medical studies at Queen's University Belfast, graduating MB BCh BAO in 1988.

 Davis trained as a junior doctor at Withybush General Hospital in Haverfordwest, Pembrokeshire, Wales, and trained in general practice in Ipswich, Suffolk, England, and subsequently worked there as a general practitioner.
 In 1993, he married Sarah Griffiths, a hospice nurse, in Ipswich.